Constraints on extended Bekenstein models from cosmological, astrophysical, and local data: Acknowledgments

 \section{Acknowledgments}

 L.V. would like to thank J. Aumont and L. Montier for their support through all this project and A. Blanchard, B. Lamine as well as J. Lesgourgues for crucial discussions at the origin of this work.
 Computations were made on the Mardec cluster supported by the OCEVU Labex (ANR-11-LABX-0060) and the Excellence Initiative of Aix-Marseille University - A*MIDEX, part of the French “Investissements d’Avenir” program.
-J.F.D. is supported by an FCT fellowship, grant number SFRH/BD/150990/2021.
+LV would also like to thanks B. Carreres for several helps with the use of Mardec.
+J.D.F.D. is supported by an FCT fellowship, grant number SFRH/BD/150990/2021.
 CJM acknowledges FCT and POCH/FSE (EC) support through Investigador FCT Contract 2021.01214.CEECIND/CP1658/CT0001.
 NS acknowledges the support of the following Maria de Maetzu fellowship grant: Esta publicaci\'on es parte de la ayuda CEX2019-000918-M, financiada por MCIN/AEI/10.13039/501100011033.
 SN acknowledges support from the research project PGC2018-094773-B-C32, and the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the Grant IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S, funded by MCIN/AEI/10.13039/501100011033.
 GCH acknowledges support from the Delta Institute for Theoretical Physics (D-ITP consortium), a program by the NWO.
 MM acknowledges funding by the Agenzia Spaziale Italiana (ASI) under agreement n.
 2018-23-HH.0.